TylerTemp/SaintsField/Docs~/README.md

 *   `float alpha = 1f`: alpha of the color.
 *   `string color = null`: optional hex color (`#...`) or callback.

+You can also use `SliderHandleShowIf`/`SliderHandleHideIf` to control its visibility programmatically.
+They share the same syntax as `ShowIf`/`HideIf`.

 ```csharp
 using SaintsField;